Cuba suspends consular services in U.S., blames embargo

-The decision threatens to disrupt a recent surge in travel between the United States and Cuba on the eve of the upcoming busy holiday season.
+The decision threatens to disrupt a recent surge in travel between the United States and Cuba on the eve of the busy holiday season, as well as the Obama administration’s “people-to-people” policy of increased contact with Cuba.

-The Cuban Interests Section, Havana’s diplomatic mission in Washington, said in a news release that it was informed in July by its bank, M&T Bank, that it would no longer be able to provide banking services to foreign missions.
+The Cuban Interests Section, Havana’s diplomatic mission in Washington, said in a news release that it was informed in July by its bank, M&T Bank, that it would no longer provide banking services to foreign missions.

-Due to the U.S. embargo, “and despite the numerous efforts made with the Department of State,” Cuba was unable to find a U.S. or international bank to operate its U.S. accounts, the Cuban Interests Section in Washington said in Tuesday’s news release.
+M&T has apparently divested all of its diplomatic accounts in recent years and this was the last remaining one.

-The decision came as a shock to travel companies offering services to Cuba, saying it would affect many travelers, both Cuban and American, who need documents approved by Cuban consular officials prior to departure.
+In Tuesday’s press release, Cuba blamed the five-decade-old U.S. embargo that limits financial transactions with the island, saying it had been unable to find another bank willing to operate its U.S. accounts.

-“I really don’t know how it’s going to work out.
-We don’t have much information yet,” said Tessie Aral, president of Miami-based ABC Charters, one of several companies offering charter flights to various cities in Cuba.
+The decision came as a shock to travel companies offering services to Cuba.
+They said it would affect many travelers, both Cuban and American, who need documents approved by Cuban consular officials prior to departure.

-But other travelers who do not have up-to-date Cuban passports “would have a problem,” she said.
+But other travelers who do not have up-to-date Cuban passports and need a visa to travel “would have a problem,” she said.

 Cuba said the loss of banking services meant consular services would only be available for humanitarian and special cases “until further notice.”